Frequently Asked Questions

 How do I download Minecraft?

 Before you download Minecraft, you first need to create a Minecraft account and purchase the game.
 Follow this link to create an account.
 Once your account has been created, you will then be stepped through the process of purchasing and downloading Minecraft Java Edition.
-We require you to have a legal Minecraft account to participate in this tour.
+We require you to have a legal Minecraft account to participate in this experience.

 What edition of Minecraft do I need?